 Q12: How long will the PEPP last?
 Can the PEPP be terminated soon if the COVID-19 crisis ends?

-Purchases will be conducted until the end of 2020.
-The Governing Council will terminate net asset purchases under the PEPP once it judges that the COVID-19 crisis phase is over, but in any case not before the end of the year 2020.
+The Governing Council will terminate net asset purchases under the PEPP once it judges that the COVID-19 crisis phase is over, but in any case not before the end of the June 2021.

 Q13: Are the securities purchased under the PEPP also foreseen for securities lending?

 Yes.
 The same conditions will apply for securities lending transactions under the PEPP as under the APP.